 Few have gone wrong playing along with Buffett and Gates, the investing world's ultimate one-two punch.
 The fact that two of the financial world's most respected investors are in precious metals certainly isn't lost on precious metals aficionado Daniel Kroll.

 "Some of the world's most sophisticated investors like Warren Buffett and Bill Gates have been moving into precious metals," says Mr. Kroll, president of Advanced Precious Metals Corporation (APM).
 "We believe the current economic climate dictates that people should be investing in precious metals as part of a diversified portfolio."

 APM, based in Toronto, deals exclusively in the bullion markets, specializing in providing clients with reliable service and up-to-date information and advice on the purchase and sale of precious metals.

 Citing the uncertainty and chaos in the financial markets, Mr. Kroll believes the time is ripe to invest in gold, silver, platinum and palladium, not only for their safe-haven qualities but for significant potential for capital gains.

 "We're not telling anyone to put in their life savings or bet the farm on precious metals, but it makes sense to complement other investments with precious metals," says Mr. Kroll, a 12-year veteran of the commodities markets who graduated from York University with an economics degree.

-“We don’t suggest anyone put all their money into precious metals.
-The World Gold Council recommends a 10-20% asset allocation in precious metals.
-We suggest investors maintain diversification into other markets, creating stronger protection of capital.
+"We don't suggest that anyone put all their money into precious metals.
+The World Gold Council recommends a 6-16% asset allocation in precious metals.
+We suggest investors maintain diversification into other markets, creating stronger protection of their capital.

 "We offer investors a choice of taking physical delivery of precious metals or having their precious metals stored for a nominal fee.
 We also offer a leverage program where the investor doesn’t have to put up the entire amount."